-This work will propose alternative testing options for people with Hepatitis C in low income situations that will enable treatment and then post treatment monitoring for people in low-income situations.
-These may be poor people in rich countries such as the USA or poor people in poor countries such as Nigeria or Nicaragua, Serbia or the Philippines.
+This work will propose alternative testing options for people with Hepatitis C in low income situations that will enable treatment and then post treatment monitoring for these people withut bankrupting them or putting them into years of debt from loan sharks and money lenders.
+The people that this applies to may be poor people in rich countries such as the USA or poor people in poor countries such as Nigeria or Nicaragua, Serbia or the Philippines.

 Because viral load and genotype testing in low income countries is extremely expensive relative to a person’s income, the best option for people infected by Hepatitis C in low income countries is to use a drug combination that treats all genotypes of Hepatitis C. Sofosbuvir 400mg + Daclatasvir 60 mg for 12 weeks is an effective treatment against all genotypes of Hepatitis C and is the currently the cheapest treatment option available.(Ref)

 Whilst the ideal test procedure is approximated by the following sequence: Antibody test > genotype test > liver function test > treatment > post treatment viral load test.
 This is often not possible in low income countries either because of the costs involved are prohibitive or because the testing is simply not available.
 (Ref)

 This work proposes that in low income countries the most affordable test regime is antibody test > liver function test > treatment > post treatment RNA test.

 In extreme situations of poverty this could be reduced further to: Antibody test > liver function test > treatment > post treatment liver function test

 If it is possible a Liver Function Test should be taken before beginning treatment.
 Any high liver enzyme levels should be noted for comparison at end of treatment.

 Once treatment is completed a RNA test should be taken 12 weeks after end of treatment, if it is possible.